pSpitzner/beets-flask/README.md

 - Make a backup of your beets configs and library.
 This project is **early work in progress!**
 - Clone the repo
 - Adjust config files
+- Place a folder with music files into your inbox
 - Build and run `docker compose up --build`, check for problems
 - Once happy, you can run the container as a daemon with `docker compose up -d --build`